Embedded-2/Battleship-Nuvuton-Nu140/README.md

 1.
 2.
 3. Battleship Game
 In this project, we use C as the main programming language.
-We had to work with several basic component of the board:
+Moreover, build-in functions is strictly prohibited when we are required to configure each bit to enable and utilize board components.
+Components which we had to work on:
 - Timer and sysTick
 - Leds, buttons, LCD (build-in component)
 - Interrupt